Sums of singular series with large sets and the tail of the distribution of primes

 The techniques relying on the Chinese Remainder Theorem break down for larger $k$, where they do not give a bound with the correct power of $h$.
 We will now turn to Theorem \ref{thm:bigk:sumboundallk}, which bounds $T_k(h)$ for any $k$ where the dependence on $h$ is $h^k$, which is approximately the number of terms in the sum.
 In other words, Theorem \ref{thm:bigk:sumboundallk} provides a bound that is uniform in $h$ on the average value of $k$-term singular series for sets with elements that are at most $h$.
 The proof of Theorem \ref{thm:bigk:sumboundallk} relies on Lemma \ref{lem:amgmbound}, which is a uniform bound on $\mathfrak S(\mathcal H)$ for $\mathcal H \subset [1,h]$ satisfying the conditions of Theorem \ref{thm:bigk:sumboundallk}.
-The proof is then completed via an application of Perron's formula.

 \begin{lemma} Let $\mathcal H=\{h_1, \dots,h_k\}$ be a set of distinct integers.
 Define $\mathfrak S(\mathcal H)$ as in \eqref{eq:bg:singseries}.
 Then

 \end{lemma} \begin{proof} By definition,

 Rewrite the product inside via